josephlugo/jlugogarcia/README.md

 ## Find me around the web 🌎:

-- Writing about technology, business and finances in my company blog @[oninitiative.com](https://www.oninitiative.com/learn/).
+- Writing about technology, business and finances in my company's blog @[oninitiative.com](https://www.oninitiative.com/learn/).
 - Sharing updates and interacting with community on [Linkedin](https://www.linkedin.com/in/jalugo/).
 - Helping on [StackOverflow](https://stackoverflow.com/users/6918459/jos%c3%a9-lugo?tab=profile).